 WHY CHOOSE A MALDIVES LIVEABOARD

-The social aspect of a Maldives Liveaboard means this kind of holiday is equally suited to solo travelers, couples or groups of dive buddies.
-A Maldives liveaboard holiday is a fantastic way to meet like-minded divers, dive magnificent Maldives dive site by day and relive the days' adventures back onboard.
-Shared dining facilities with other guests with a similar passion for diving.
+The social aspect of a Maldives liveaboard means this kind of holiday is equally suited to solo travelers, couples or groups of dive buddies.
+A Maldives liveaboard holiday is a fantastic way to meet like-minded divers.
+You can dive magnificent Maldives dive sites by day and relive the day's adventures back onboard in the shared dining facilities with other guests who have a similar passion for diving.

 MALDIVES LIVEABOARD ITINERARIES

-Maldives Northern Atolls: above the Maldives' Central Atolls lie Lhaviyani Atoll, Raa Atoll, Noonu Atoll and Baa Atoll as well as the smaller Goidhoo Atoll.
-These Maldives North Atolls can be reached by liveaboards departing Male or via a short internal flight.
-Baa Atoll is particularly popular for its Manta diving so many liveaboard itineraries will include this region, in season.
-If traveling from Male liveaboards have a long channel crossing to negotiate and they will not attempt this if conditions are not favourable.
+Above the Maldives' central atolls lie Lhaviyani Atoll, Raa Atoll, Noonu Atoll and Baa Atoll as well as the smaller Goidhoo Atoll.
+These Maldives northern atolls can be reached by liveaboards departing Male or via a short internal flight.
+Baa Atoll is particularly popular for its manta diving so many liveaboard itineraries will include this region, during manta ray season.
+If travelling from Male, liveaboards have a long channel crossing to negotiate and they will not attempt this if conditions are not favourable.

-Maldives Deep South: around the Equatorial channel (Addu Kandu) lie the most southerly of the Maldives' atolls.
+Around the Equatorial channel (Addu Kandu) lie the most southerly of the Maldives' atolls.
 On the northern side is the larger Huvadhoo Atoll while to the south are tiny Foammulah Atoll and Addu Atoll, containing the island of Gan.
-Diving in the Maldives Deep South is about as remote as you'll find, with access by air or an extended one way safari to or from Male.
+Diving in the Maldives deep south is about as remote as you'll find, with access by air or an extended one way safari to or from Male.